Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Lending involves you depositing crypto to an exchange or platform’s lending pool.
 These assets are then lent out to borrowers at a fixed or variable rate.
 The platform keeps a commission for acting as a third party during this process, while you are paid out the remaining yield.

-Traditional, on-chain staking involves locking up your cryptocurrency in a smart contract that is governed by the network’s proof-of-stake consensus.
+Traditional on-chain staking involves locking up your cryptocurrency in a smart contract that is governed by the network’s proof-of-stake consensus.
 These assets are used by the blockchain to secure the network, confirm transactions and generate new blocks.
 New coins are distributed to stakers.

 Off-chain staking differs from traditional staking in that it doesn’t involve direct interaction with the blockchain.
 Instead, you deposit your assets on an exchange or platform that acts as a middleman and stakes on your behalf.
+This is sometimes referred to as “staking-as-a-service”.

 1. Nexo – Best platform (overall)